 makes 8 servings

-- 1 cup uncooked pearl or Israeli couscous (about 1/3 pound)
+- 1 cup uncooked pearl or Israeli couscous (or orzo)

 - 1 cup chopped curly kale